-How to retire early with little money UK might well become a common question as people realise, they have little money but also tired of the 9 to 5.
+How to retire early with little money UK might well become a common question as people realise, they have little money but are also tired of the 9 to 5.

 Let’s face it; it’s not uncommon to reach your 40s and think;